DomiR/rxjs-commented-operators/Introduction.md

 myObservable.subscribe(
 	// (B) you are calling this method in the subscriber directly and synchronously value => {
-		// and this my throw
+		// and this may throw
 		throw new Error('because I can');
 	},
 	err => {},